 A look at Medigap and its coverage, how it works, and why Medicare seniors should supplement Original Medicare.

-You’ve decided to go on Medicare – congratulations!
-You’ll join more than 55 million Americans on what many of them claim is the best health insurance they’ve ever had.
-So, you call Social Security and sign up for Medicare Parts A and B. But then you discover that A and B don’t pay all your hospital and doctor bills; they provide you only partial coverage and leave some big gaps in those bills for you to pay.
+So, you call Social Security and sign up for Medicare Parts A and B. But then you discover that A and B don’t pay all your hospital and doctor bills.
+They provide you only partial coverage and leave some big gaps in those bills for you to pay.
+Medigap plans are great at protecting you from those coverage “gaps”.

 Some of Original Medicare’s coverage gaps for seniors include: